anuragpatil94/codetest/Readme.md

 ### V3

+    TODO: Add Test Cases for tree as dict
+    TODO: Add Test Cases for tree as MultiDimentionalList
+    TODO: Linked List, Doubly Linked List, Circular Linked List using a settings param in Linkedlist class
     TODO: Add Test for output as LinkedList
     TODO Add Test Cases for string as Boolean
     TODO Add support for JSON as param